How much do restaurant owners make cafe

 One of the toughest decisions in the restaurant business is knowing when to give your whole staff the day off and close your doors.
 It’s important to give your staff time off in order to help them maintain good work-life balance, which will in turn help you keep them on staff for longer – but closing your restaurant’s doors is extremely costly even for a day.

-Some restaurants choose to close for a few weeks during January or March, both typically slow months in the industry, to let the whole staff breathe and take time for family time or vacations.
+Some restaurants choose to close for a few weeks during January or March, both typically slow months in the food service industry, to let the whole staff breathe and take time for family time or vacations.
 Others only close on major holidays like Christmas – and some restaurants are open 24/7/365.

 You may be the boss, but you might not have the biggest paycheck.